 Like your family physician, the SWC provides a source of basic medical assistance for all CMU students.
 Outpatient health services are contracted with Community Hospital and students are required to pay a \$15.00 co-pay for all health services received at the SWC.
-The primary services provided are: first aid, dispensing of simple medications, assessment and referral to specialty physicians and dentists, providing counsel for personal health problems, simple physicals, screenings, and limited lab tests for a nominal fee.
+The primary services provided are: physical examinations, diagnosis and treatment of illness, injury treatment and follow-up care, health education, immunizations, screenings, and limited lab tests for a nominal fee.
 Health services are provided by registered nurses, physicians, and practitioners in providing a complement of health care.
 The physician/practitioner provides students with an initial health assessment and evaluation, treats minor illnesses, and refers students for hospitalization or specialized treatment as needed.
 A registered nurse is available to answer questions and provide medical information.

 Health services are provided from Monday-Saturday 8am to 8pm and Sunday noon to 4pm.